serena-peschiaroli/javacert-simulazione-2-mattina/README.md

 The are 1 correct answers

-It can run on any OS and chip architecture. x It can run on any OS and chip architecture if there is a JRE available for that OS and chip architecture.
+It can run on any OS and chip architecture.
+- [x] It can run on any OS and chip architecture if there is a JRE available for that OS and chip architecture.
 It can run on any OS and chip architecture if that platform has a JRE built for it and the Java code was compiled ON that platform.
 It can run on any OS and chip architecture if that platform has a JRE built for it and the Java code was compiled FOR that platform.